-Regulations vary by state, but generally anything that’s permanently affixed to the house with nails, glue, cement, pipes or screws it is considered part of the house and “conveys” with the sale.
-This includes blinds, plantation shutters, and shades, which are screwed into the window frame.
+Regulations vary by state, but generally, anything that's permanently affixed to the house with nails, glue, cement, pipes, or screws is considered part of the house and "conveys" with the sale.
+This includes blinds, interior shutters, and shades, which are screwed into the window frame.

 Are Curtains and Curtain Rods Included in the Sale of a House?

-Curtains are a bit of a grey area when it comes to buying a house, so it’s always best to ask for clarification.
+Curtains fall inside a grey area when it comes to buying a house, so it's always best to ask for clarification.
 Traditionally, curtain rods are considered fixtures because they are anchored to the wall.
 However, the curtains themselves are usually seen as personal property because they can be slid off the rod.
 Some buyers assume that custom drapes are included in the sale because they were made for the room, but this is not always the case.

 Be sure to verify whether curtains and rods are included in the sale and record any answers in writing as part of your contract.
 It's always safer to over-communicate early and avoid conflict over small details when negotiations are underway.

 How to Negotiate Window Treatments into the Sale or Purchase of a House